ash-project/ash/documentation/introduction/getting_started_phx.md

 ## Create phoenix app

-We create a simple phoenix application and we remove some unnecesary parts, also we are using `--app` to rename the application so it maches the name from the getting started guide
+We create a simple phoenix application and we remove some unnecessary parts, also we are using `--app` to rename the application so it matches the name from the getting started guide

 ```shell